STMicroelectronics/STM32CubeH7/cmake/README.md

 cmake --preset stm32h7-gcc
 cmake --build --preset gcc-debug
 ```

+The will generate an `.elf` file that can be programmed into the STM32H750B-DK board.
+The program will blink the RED
+and GREEN LEDs.

+Programming the `.elf` file is outside the scope of this test, since the main purpose of this test is to ensure CMake
+support is functioning as expected.
+However, if desired, the `.elf` file will be located in the directory
+`cmake/tests/cmake-build-debug/stm32h750b-dk-test-app-gcc`.
+Users are welcome to program their own STM32H750B-DK board
+using this file if they choose.

 More tests and presets will be added in the future as development continues.